 Turn the Tide is a registered Community Interest Company, run entirely by volunteers and not-for-profit.
-We promote care for our marine environment, seaside locations and waterways, while also championing wellbeing.
+Based in Dawlish, Devon, Turn the Tide promotes care for our environment, seaside locations and waterways, while also championing wellbeing.
 At the heart of our work is the belief in a simple idea: healthy planet, healthy people.

 Throughout the year we involve schools, youth groups and libraries in creative, environmentally themed activities.
 We also work with partner organisations and invite local businesses and community venues to host events with a marine, coastal, environmental or wellbeing focus.

 Our first one-day festival took place on 2 June 2022 in Dawlish as part of the Queen’s Jubilee celebrations.
-We are now preparing for our fifth annual event on 23 May 2026.
+Since then, Turn the Tide has delivered festivals, wildlife trails, creative competitions, school projects and community activities that encourage people to connect with nature and take positive action for the environment.
+In May 2026, we held our fifth annual event at Dawlish Community College.

 That it is free to all members of the public to attend.